Kihumba/private-/D1/D1 Developer/Curriculum/31 - 2 & 3 Tier Architecture/README.md

 |:-------------|:------------------:|:--------:|
 | Understanding the 2 & 3 tier architecture patterns is the key to demystifying complex software architecture patterns| [ ] | [ ] |

+### Resources

+- [“Introduction to OOP and More”](https://www.codeproject.com/Articles/22769/Introduction-to-Object-Oriented-Programming-Concep#two-tier)- Code Project, there are some sections dedicated to 2- and 3- tier architecture that you can link to from the Table of Contents